If you want to try out an MVNO carrier, check out these options

 - Best single line: Mint Mobile

-- Best for Travel: Google Fi
+- Best for travel: Google Fi

-- Best Unlimited: Visible
+- Best unlimited: Visible

-- Best for Light Use: Ting
+- Best for multi-line perks: US Mobile

-Best Overall: Metro by T-Mobile
+Best overall: Metro by T-Mobile

-Metro by T-Mobile is owned by T-Mobile and uses the T-Mobile LTE network.
-Years ago, this would have been a reason to pass on the carrier but in recent times, T-Mobile's network has become one of the strongest networks in populated areas.
-The network has continued to gain ground in rural areas as well thanks to utilizing new 600Mhz spectrum for LTE.
-Even with all of the improvements, you should check the coverage map to be sure you're covered.
+Metro by T-Mobile is owned by T-Mobile and uses the T-Mobile LTE and 5G network.
+Years ago, this would have been a reason to pass on the carrier, but T-Mobile's network has become one of the strongest networks in populated areas in recent times.
+The network has continued to gain ground in rural areas thanks to its 600Mhz spectrum for LTE and 5G.
+Even with all of the improvements, you should check the coverage map to ensure you're covered.
+5G support is available with all plans if you have a phone that supports it.

-As far as plans go, Metro by T-Mobile starts as low as low as $30 per month for 2GB of LTE data, although a smartphone user will be better off with 10GB plan coming in at $40 per month for one line.
-This plan doesn't consume your data allowance with music streaming, which can save data for big streamers.
+As far as plans go, Metro by T-Mobile starts as low as $30 per month for 5GB of high-speed data, although most smartphone users will be better off with a 10GB plan coming in at $40 per month for one line.
+This plan doesn't consume your data allowance with music streaming, saving data for big streamers.

 You can also save money per line by adding more lines to your account.
-On the 10GB plan, additional lines are $10 less and the two unlimited plans are $20 and $30 less per additional line, respectively.
+For example, if you sign up for the top unlimited plan with four lines, the price comes down to just $120 per month.
+Along with unlimited data, you'll get extra features such as 15GB of hotspot data, an Amazon Prime membership, and 100GB of Google One.

-While you can't buy compatible phones online, you can bring almost any compatible and unlocked phone that works on the T-Mobile network, which is most of them.
-If you're looking for a new phone, you can grab one at a Metro by T-Mobile store.
+Since Metro uses the T-Mobile network, just about any unlocked phone should work without issue.
+It's also nice that Metro by T-Mobile has physical stores across the country if you need help setting up your phone or plan.

 Pros: